 The School Mental Health Program (SMHP) provides prevention, early intervention and clinical services to children of all ages in the District's schools.
-In the 2013-2014 school year, the SMHP is in only 53 schools,33 only one-quarter of the District's public schools and six fewer than two years ago.34 The South Capitol Street Memorial Amendment Act of 2012 requires SMHP to be in 50% of schools by next school year and in every school by the 2016-2017 school year.35 Although DBH has \$1.9 million in this year's (FY14) budget to expand into 19 additional schools, they are still in the midst of hiring.
-Including those 19 additional schools, a total of 72 schools will have an SMHP (36% of the District's public schools).37 DBH's budget for next year (FY15) does not include any additional expansion to the program.38
+In the 2013-2014 school year, the SMHP is in only 53 schools,33 only one-quarter of the District's public schools and six fewer than two years ago.34 The South Capitol Street Memorial Amendment Act of 2012 requires SMHP to be in 50% of schools by next school year and in every school by the 2016-2017 school year.35 Although DBH has \$1.9 million in this year's (FY14) budget to expand into 19 additional schools, they are still in the midst of hiring.36 Including those 19 additional schools, a total of 72 schools will have an SMHP (36% of the District's public schools).37 DBH's budget for next year (FY15) does not include any additional expansion to the program.38

 Parents are in the best position to flag concerns about their children's mental health and are critical to early intervention.
 Home visiting programs that promote positive parent-child relationships and healthy child development are another vehicle for addressing young children's mental health needs.
 These programs send a trained professional to visit regularly with a new or expecting parent to provide education and support.
-Home visiting programs educate parents about their children's developmental milestones, teach parents how to build strong parent-child attachments, ensure that parents know how to obtain medical care for their children. and help parents access services they need in order to build their parenting capacity.
-There is a significant need for home visiting services in the District, as roughly 30% of all District children under the age of five live in poverty and 15% of all children born in the District in 2010 were to mothers under the age of 21.40 long-term funding for home visiting at a level that meets the needs of the District's poor children and families.
+Home visiting programs educate parents about their children's developmental milestones, teach parents how to build strong parent-child attachments, ensure that parents know how to obtain medical care for their children. and help parents access services they need in order to build their parenting capacity.39 There is a significant need for home visiting services in the District, as roughly 30% of all District children under the age of five live in poverty and 15% of all children born in the District in 2010 were to mothers under the age of 21.40

 During FY13, there has been some modest expansion in DC's home visiting programs, but expansion has occurred at a much slower pace than expected.
+The government also has not yet committed to provide sustainable long-term funding for home visiting at a level that meets the needs of the District's poor children and families.

-The government also has not yet committed to provide sustainable over 14 months) and there was no program expansion under this grant for the entirety of FY13.43 Instead, the Department of Health reports that through contracts awarded by DOH in May 2012, home visiting programs served 192 additional families in evidence-based programs over the course of FY13.44 The District must do better.
+In October 2012, the District announced it had been awarded \$4.5 million via a competitive federal grant from the U.S. Department of Health and Human Services41 to allow the District to provide evidence-based home visiting programs to an additional 500 families.42 Unfortunately, there were considerable unexplained delays in the contracting and procurement process for this grant (for over 14 months) and there was no program expansion under this grant for the entirety of FY13.43 Instead, the Department of Health reports that through contracts awarded by DOH in May 2012, home visiting programs served 192 additional families in evidence-based programs over the course of FY13.44 The District must do better.
 Agencies need to do more to expand utilization of existing home visiting programs and to ensure that long-term funding is secured to meet community needs over the long-term.